flaneurette/Import-Real-World-Terrain-and-Buildings-into-Unity-3D-using-BlenderGIS-and-Blosm-/README.md

 Requirements: Blender, BlenderGID addon, Blosm Addon (formerly known as blender-osm)

+Credits: I wrote the manual and workflow, ChatGPT wrote the Python Script helper.
+Wishing you good luck!

 ---

 ## 🧭 Step 1 — Create the Base Map in BlenderGIS